 Insiders and anyone even slightly familiar with how the federal government operates knows this.
 Unfortunately, many members of the Tea Party movement seem not to have taken civics in high school and insist that Republicans push forward on utterly futile efforts, such as repealing the Affordable Care Act.
 For starters, this will never pass the Senate; and even if a majority supported it, Democrats would simply use the same filibustering tactics that Republicans have perfected to block passage.
 If by some miracle, 60 votes could be found to break a filibuster, President Obama would certainly veto it.
 To override, Republicans would need a two-thirds majority in both the House and Senate, something that is unlikely in the extreme.

 The symbolic vote to repeal health reform in the House is no big deal; it was just a waste of time.
 A more serious problem is a foolish promise Republicans made during the campaign to cut $100 billion out of the current fiscal year’s budget.
 The reason it was foolish is that the fiscal year begins on September 1.
-Thus we were one-fourth of the way through the fiscal year the day Republicans took control of the House.
-By the end of next week, we will be one-third through the fiscal year.
+Thus we were one-third of the way through the fiscal year the day Republicans took control of the House.
+By the end of next week, we will be 40 percent through the fiscal year.

 Leaving aside the problems of the Senate and a possible veto, there is a very serious technical problem with cutting spending in this fiscal year when we are already midway through it.
-For one thing, Republicans would need to actually cut $200 billion on an annual basis if the cuts are enacted by the end of March.
+For one thing, Republicans would need to actually cut $200 billion on an annual basis if the cuts are enacted by the end of next month.
 The longer the cuts are delayed, the larger they will have to be to achieve the goal of cutting $100 billion this year.

 An even bigger problem is that it’s far more difficult to find fast-acting spending cuts of that magnitude than Tea Party people routinely assert.
 They seem to think that the budget consists of spending that Congress has to appropriate yearly.
 In fact, only a minority of the budget falls into this category.